molecules/sarray_script/README.md

 # CHANGES

+0.0.22: The executable in /bin is now just Python (for this branch)
 0.0.21: Updated to be almost the same
 0.0.20: Script no longer runs by default (use "--run" flag if desired).
 Also, improved parameter names.
 (Thanks for the feedback Nick, Tendai, and Jenny)
 0.0.19: Completed renaming.
 Also added default partition.